afratetlay/memory_game/README.md

 ### Media

 #### Images
-- The PicFlip logo was created using [Hatchful](https://hatchful.shopify.com).
 - The card images of the young superheroes were from [Shutterstock](https://www.shutterstock.com/).

-#### Audio
-- The audio file for button click sound was sourced from [SoundJay](https://www.soundjay.com).
-- The audio files for card flip sound, matched cards sound and children applauding were sourced from [FreeSound](https://freesound.org/).

 ### Code
 - Code for the card flip animation taken from this [W3Schools](https://www.w3schools.com/howto/howto_css_flip_card.asp) post.